wp-plugins/magadanski-similar-posts/readme.txt

 No, currently similarity is calculated only in by shared taxonomy terms (categories, tags, etc).

+= Is the plugin offered in my language? =

+The plugin is originally distributed in English and is also translated in Spanish and Bulgarian.
+In case you need it in some other language I would gladly accept your assistance in internationalizing it.
+There are only 6 sentences and terms that need to be translated for any language.

 == Screenshots ==

 1. The options for the plugin's widget.

 == Changelog ==

+= 1.0.7 =
+Tested compatibility with WordPress 3.8 -- no issues registered.

+Added Spanish localization for the plugin thanks to Andrew Kurtis from [WebHostingHub](http://www.webhostinghub.com/)

 = 1.0.6 =
 Fix for cause preventing widget from rendering.